Become a Recycling Ambassador and help visitors recycle

 Learn more about the plastics recycling guidelines!

-The following catagories apply when taking your recyclables to a drop-off site.
+The following categories apply when taking your recyclables to a drop-off site.

 |The following items may be mixed and recycled together:|